-Bb knowing what to expect and being educated, the home buying process can be made much simpler.
-Here is a typical guide to the home buying process:
+When you know what to expect, the home buying process can be made much simpler.
+Here’s a handy guide to the typical home buying process:

-Once you have found the house you want, your realtor will negotiate for you the price of the home.
+Once you’ve found the house you want to make your home, your realtor will negotiate the price of the home on your behalf.
 Once a sales price and terms have been worked out, a final contract will be completed.

-Once a contract is ready, your mortgage consultant will order an appraisal and title report on the home you are purchasing.
-Once these have been received by the mortgage consultant and final conditions for your mortgage have been cleared, then we just wait until your Close of Escrow date.
+Once the contract is ready, your mortgage consultant will order an appraisal and title report on the home you’re purchasing.
+Once these have been received by the mortgage consultant and the final conditions of your mortgage have been cleared, all that’s left to do is to wait until the Close of Escrow date.

 Once all of the paperwork is done and your mortgage has received final approval, the mortgage documents will be drawn and delivered to the title company.
 Within a few days of your close of escrow date, you will go down to the title company, where you will spend a while signing an inch or two of paper.

 Timing and Variables

 While the exact timing of the entire process depends on important variables, the whole process generally takes between 30-45 days.
 These variables can include:

 Be wary about lenders that say they can qualify you in five minutes.
 While is sometimes possible, don’t count on it being a certainty.
 It’s always better to have a longer, more thorough prequalification done for you; that way you won’t be set up to be let down.
 All too often, with these “quick-and-easy” prequalification lenders, a prospective homebuyer receives a prequalification for more house than they can really get approved for.
 Getting a less-than-thorough preapproval is setting you up for a potentially huge disappointment.

 Realtor Search Variables: 1-2 days.

 Remember, the key to selecting a realtor is finding one that you TRUST.
 If you meet with a potential realtor, and you have a bad feeling, that’s probably a good sign that you should try and find another one.